maplesond/spectre/doc/source/tools.rst

 *FlatNJ* - Creates a flat planar split network where labels are not forced to the edges of the network.
 FlatNJ can therefore produce richer and less distorted networks that Neighbornet if supported by the data.
 FlatNJ however cannot be driven from a distance matrix alone, requiring quartet data instead.
-Fortunatly, FlatNJ can automatically generate quartets from the following input types:
+Fortunately, FlatNJ can automatically generate quartets from the following input types:

 1. Multiple sequence alignment in Fasta or Nexus format.
 If Nexus format is used and contains a "distances" block, this information can help guide split weight estimation.